 A 16-time Emmy Award-winner, Peter C. Diamond serves as Executive Vice President, Programming, NBC Olympics, and is responsible for programming NBCUniversal’s coverage of the Olympic Games.
-The 2018 Olympic Winter Games in PyeongChang, South Korea, marked his 18th Olympic assignment – more than any broadcast network executive in television history.
+The 2020 Olympic Summer Games in Tokyo, Japan, will mark his 19th Olympic assignment – more than any broadcast network executive in television history.

-Diamond works on a regular basis with the international Olympic sports federations and the national governing bodies of Olympic sports in the U.S. Diamond also coordinates NBC Sports Group’s presentation of the U.S. Olympic Trials and the Paralympics.
+Diamond works on a regular basis with the international Olympic sports federations and the national governing bodies of Olympic sports in the U.S. Diamond also coordinates NBC Sports Group’s presentation of the U.S. Olympic Trials.
 He also coordinates year-round Olympic-sport programming, which significantly increased in 2015 when NBCUniversal acquired Universal Sports Network assets, and again in July 2017 when NBCUniversal partnered with the IOC and USOC to launch Olympic Channel: Home of Team USA, a 24/7 U.S. cable channel dedicated to Olympic sports and programming.

 He began his career at ABC Sports in July 1974, serving as the Olympic researcher for the network’s coverage of the 1976 Olympic Winter Games in Innsbruck, Austria, and the Summer Games in Montreal, Quebec, Canada.

 Diamond originally joined NBC in 1977 as Associate Producer, Olympic Research, as the network prepared for its coverage of the 1980 Olympics in Moscow, Russia.
 Though NBC’s extensive Moscow coverage was cancelled because of the U.S. Boycott, Diamond was part of a small contingent of NBC personnel sent to Moscow for the SportsWorld coverage of the Games.